5 Essex Chambers London chambers

 Where do pupils and baby juniors fit into all this exciting work?
 Well, we are told they get the chance to get stuck into interesting cases from the get-go.
 They are not sitting around doing document review — instead, their “‘bread and butter’ is serious cases involving stalkers, paedophiles and drug dealers”.
 A former pupil told us that in their pupillage year they “collected two High Court challenges in two days — that indicates the high level work undertaken”.
 Meanwhile a baby junior tells us that in their first year of tenancy they worked on four major public inquiries: the Grenfell Tower Inquiry, the Post Office Inquiry, the infected blood inquiry, and a police shooting inquiry.
 They also appeared solo in the High Court and frequently appeared in the Crown Court.
 There’s certainly plenty to keep you on your toes!

 The supportiveness of colleagues extends to all areas.
-We hear there is great support for parental and adoption leave, as well as a “wonderful” clerking team.
+We hear there is great support for parental and adoption leave, as well as a “wonderful” clerking team that barristers can’t seem to praise enough.
 Inevitably, work/life balance can be a challenge — this will be true of any good set.
 One tenant confides that striking the balance is “an endless struggle” but also states that the clerks are there to support and will “often flag that I need a holiday before I realise it myself”.
-One tenant notes: “The large amount of women in chambers means that childcare and family arrangements are spoken about and accounted for much more than in other chambers”.
-Senior clerk Mark Waller gets a special shoutout for being “superb” in terms of helping tenants strike the right balance.
-Senior members of Chambers are also said to be supportive in this regard.
-One junior tells us they generally take a holiday every couple of months to recharge.
-“Nevertheless”, says one junior, “the bar remains a demanding profession so there will be periods when members are working long hours”.
+One tenant notes: “The large amount of women in chambers means that childcare and family arrangements are spoken about and accounted for much more than in other chambers”, with the maternity policy praised for being “brilliant”.
+Senior clerk Mark Waller gets several special shoutouts for being “superb” in terms of helping tenants strike the right balance, with his team described as “excellent” and “amazing” .
+Senior members of chambers are also said to be supportive in this regard, one junior confiding that there is “no pressure” to work excessive hours.
+Another tells us they generally take a holiday every couple of months to recharge, with a third noting that the clerking team are “excellent about encouraging breaks and never push to take on more than I can/should.”
+Not necessarily what you might have expected from a set at the top of its field!

 For those sold on 5 Essex Chambers, applications should be made through the Pupillage Gateway.
-The set takes on up to three pupils a year and offers an award of £65,000 — although a portion of this is, unusually for pupillage, subject to a chambers’ levy.
+The set takes on up to three pupils a year and offers an award of £65,000.
 Marking the application, the Pupillage Committee will consider academic record, legal and non-legal experience, mini-pupillages, clarity and quality of presentation, and any other special or interesting features.
 The 30 highest-scoring applicants will be invited to a first-round interview where they will be asked to analyse and discuss a number of legal and ethical issues.
 The top 10 applicants will then be invited to a second-round interview, where they will be assessed according to legal knowledge, presentation, communication and interpersonal skills, and motivation.

 Those prospective pupils who are successful will typically have three pupil supervisors over the course of the year.
 They will spend their first six months predominantly shadowing and completing paperwork for their supervisor.
 In the second six, they will take on paperwork for other members of chambers and also begin to build their own practice.
 This will comprise of both advisory work and increasingly being instructed to appear in court — usually two to three times a week.
 The training throughout pupillage is said to be “excellent”.
 The in-house advocacy programme delivered by Master Alastair Hodge is particularly praised.
 There is also funding available for external courses, and with more senior members of chambers passing on their knowledge “the training never stops”.

 5 Essex Chambers is keen to emphasise that it particularly encourages applications from black and minority ethnic candidates, and from those with non-traditional backgrounds.
 The set works in partnership with Middle Temple and Inner Temple to offer mini-pupillages and also participates in 10,000 Black Interns and the Bar Placement Scheme.
-This year, 5 Essex Chambers will also be running a series of online open evenings designed to give aspiring barristers an insight into the pupillage process and life at a top-tier Chambers.
-Find out more here.
+This year, 5 Essex Chambers will also be running a series of online open evenings designed to give aspiring barristers an insight into the pupillage process and life at a top-tier chambers.

 What The Junior Barristers Say